 The World Trade Center was completed.
 Each of the twin towers measured 1,368 feet in height.
-Lieutenant Governor Malcom Wilson became Governor of NY upon the resignation of Nelson Rockefeller.
+Lieutenant Governor Malcolm Wilson became Governor of NY upon the resignation of Nelson Rockefeller.

 Hugh Carey was elected Governor of NY.

 The I LOVE NEW YORK tourism campaign was created.
 Amid a nationwide recession, Governor Hugh Carey and the NY Department of Commerce made a strategic decision—to market tourism as a means to improve the state’s economy.
 It started with four little words.
-I LOVE NEW YORK—slogan, logo and jingle--created an overall theme that was an instant hit.
-The clear simple message has endured for more than 35 years, reflecting its universal appeal and New York’s cultural and natural wonders.
+I LOVE NEW YORK—slogan, logo, and jingle—created an overall theme that was an instant hit.
+The clear simple message has endured for more than 40 years, reflecting its universal appeal and New York’s cultural and natural wonders.

 The New York Yankees won the World Series.

-Lake Placid hosted the Olympic Winter Games for a second time.
+Lake Placid hosted the Olympic Winter Games for the second time.
 The Whiteface Lake Placid Olympic Center at the site features an Olympic Museum and Sports Complex.

 Mario Cuomo was elected Governor of NY.